mathiasseidler/360-Image-Gallery/README.md

 The app should allow creation of projects, editing projects and at one point access permission mgmt to allow the admin to expose galleries only to authorized users.

 # Development stack:
-Svelte.js for frontend
+Svelte.js providing a reactive frontend

-Python FastAPI as REST-ful API
+Python FastAPI implementing a REST-ful API

 Python for CRUD business logic using SQLalchemy for data base mgmt